AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-expand-image-api-tutorial.md

 }
 ```

-This tutorial uses the CommmonJS convention in order to make it easy to get up and running with the code.
-If you'd prefer the ES6 modules, you can easily convert the code by changing the `require` statements to `import` statements and then changing the file name from `index.js` to `index.mjs`.
+We wrote this tutorial in CommmonJS in order to make it easy to get up and running with the code.
+If you'd prefer to use ES6 modules, convert the code by changing the `require` statements to `import` statements and then changing the file name from `index.js` to `index.mjs`.

 ## Learn More